-2. You must Get Permission from The Owner for us to Inspect The Property and take pictures before we buy it.
-If the owner object to you taking interior pictures, ask the owner to take the interior pictures or video for you.
+2. You must Get Permission from The Owner to allow Global Information Group to Inspect The Property and take exterior and interior pictures before we buy it.
+If the owner object to Global Information Group taking interior pictures, ask the owner to take the interior pictures or video and email them to us.

 4. After we inspect the property, we will make The Property Owner a Free Cash Offer (within 24 hours).

 5. We can close in 7 to 10 business days after Title Search.

 6. We must Close On Each Deal before the 70/30% Net Profit Split is Dispersed.

 7. If you (The Property Hunter) only send us the property address, we will only pay $100 after we close on the property.

 8. If The Property Hunter gets a signed contract from the owner for Global Information Group to buy the property, Global Information Group will pay The Property Hunter 50% of The Net Profit after the property is sold.
 Note: "Please, keep this in mind, Global Information Group always have Buyers in place long before we purchase the property."

 20k to 370k+ (Land and Houses)